 PEERS® for Preschoolers.
 PEERS for Preschoolers has begun recruiting to test the benefit of a social skills group (PEERS® for Preschoolers) for children diagnosed with Autism Spectrum Disorder between 4 to 6 years of age.
 For more information on this study contact us at 310-26-PEERS or email@example.com

 PEERS L-DOPA Study.
 The purpose of this 16-week study is to examine the effect of medication (L-DOPA or a placebo) plus a specialized behavioral intervention aimed towards increasing social skills.
 Participants will receive: PEERS social skills training (16 sessions total); comprehensive diagnostic and cognitive evaluation; neurological testing; L-DOPA, or placebo (inactive medicine); questionnaires; interviews; psychological and laboratory testing; brain scan (pre and post); and up to $250 if participant completes all in-person visits.
 For more information (310) 267-3377, firstname.lastname@example.org

-To register for research participation and be notified when a study matches your interests email Dr. Rujuta Wilson at email@example.com
+To register for research participation and be notified when a study matches your interests email our Director of Research, Dr. Rujuta Wilson at email@example.com